peachcloud/peach-package-builder/README.md

 # setup

+locally run:
 `mkdir ansible/secret_files`
 (and make sure you get the required secret_files which are hosted off git)

-gpg key creation is still not automated, so after creating the server generate a gpg key on the server, put the gpg_key_id into vars.yaml and then run setup
+gpg key creation is still not automated, so after creating the server generate a gpg key on the server, `gpg --gen-key` put the gpg_key_id into vars.yaml and then run setup locally:

 `ansible-playbook -i ansible/hosts ansible/setup.yml`